Dr. Mari Richko ND, LCPC, CYI, ABT, PATP

 Laurie Walsh, LCSW, L.Ac.

-Licensed Clinical Social Worker, Licensed Acupuncturist
+Licensed Clinical Social Worker, Licensed Acupuncturist, Consultant

 ADHD, grief, women's health issues, nutritional counseling, couples, families, acupuncture, Gottman level 1 trained